-Please refer to our circular DBOD.No.AML.BC.58/14.01.001/ 2004-05 dated November 29, 2004 on KYC Guidelines and Anti Money Laundering Standards.
-Banks were advised to put in place a policy framework within three months of the date of the circular and ensure that the banks were fully compliant with the provisions of the circular by December 31, 2005.
-The Chairmen/CEOs of banks were advised to personally monitor the progress in this regard and take appropriate steps to ensure that systems and procedures were put in place and instructions had percolated to the operational levels.
-It should also be ensured that there is a proper system of fixing accountability for serious lapses and intentional circumvention of the prescribed procedures and guidelines.
+2. The Chairmen/CEOs of NBFCs were advised to personally monitor the progress in this regard and take appropriate steps to ensure that systems and procedures were put in place and instructions had percolated to the operational levels.
+It was further advised to ensure that there was a proper system of fixing accountability for serious lapses and intentional circumvention of the prescribed procedures and guidelines.

-2. Attention of banks is further invited to paragraphs 4 and 10 of the guidelines enclosed to our above said circular in terms of which banks were advised to appoint a Principal officer and put in place a system of internal reporting of suspicious transactions and cash transactions of Rs.10 lakh and above.
+3. Attention of NBFCs is further invited to paragraphs 4 and 10 of the DBOD guidelines to banks enclosed to our above said circular in terms of which NBFCs were advised to appoint a Principal officer and put in place a system of internal reporting of suspicious transactions and cash transactions of Rs.10 lakh and above.
 In this connection, we advise that the Government of India, Ministry of Finance, Department of Revenue, issued a notification dated July 1, 2005 in the Gazette of India, notifying the Rules under the Prevention of Money Laundering Act (PMLA), 2002.
-In terms of the Rules, the provisions of PMLA, 2002 came into effect form July 1, 2005.
-Section 12 of the PMLA, 2002 casts certain obligations on the banking companies in regard to preservation and reporting of customer account information.
-Banks are, therefore, advised to go through the provisions of PMLA, 2002 and the Rules notified there under and take all steps considered necessary to ensure compliance with the requirements of section 12 of the Act ibid.
+In terms of the Rules, the provisions of PMLA, 2002 came into effect from July 1, 2005.
+Section 12 of the PMLA, 2002 casts certain obligations on the NBFCs in regard to preservation and reporting of customer account information.
+NBFCs are, therefore, advised to go through the provisions of PMLA, 2002 and the Rules notified there under and take all steps considered necessary to ensure compliance with the requirements of section 12 of the Act ibid.

-3. Maintenance of records of transactions
+4. Maintenance of records of transactions

-Banks should introduce a system of maintaining proper record of transactions prescribed under Rule 3, as mentioned below:
+NBFCs should introduce a system of maintaining proper record of transactions prescribed under Rule 3, as mentioned below:

-- (i) all cash transactions of the value of more than rupees ten lakh or its equivalent in foreign currency; - (ii) all series of cash transactions integrally connected to each other which have been valued below rupees ten lakh or its equivalent in foreign currency where such series of transactions have taken place within a month and the aggregate value of such transactions exceeds rupees ten lakh; - (iii) all cash transactions where forged or counterfeit currency notes or bank notes have been used as genuine and where any forgery of a valuable security has taken place; - (iv) all suspicious transactions whether or not made in cash and by way of as mentioned in the Rules.
+- (i) all cash transactions of the value of more than rupees ten lakh or its equivalent in foreign currency; - (ii) all series of cash transactions integrally connected to each other which have been valued below rupees ten lakh or its equivalent in foreign currency where such series of transactions have taken place within a month and the aggregate value of such transactions exceeds rupees ten lakh; - (iii) all cash transactions where forged or counterfeit currency notes or bank notes have been used as genuine and where any forgery of a valuable security has taken place; - (iv) all suspicious transactions whether or not made in cash and in manner as mentioned in the Rules framed by Government of India under the Prevention of Money Laundering Act, 2002.

-4. Information to be preserved
+5. Information to be preserved

-Banks are required to maintain the following information in respect of transactions referred to in Rule 3:
+NBFCs are required to maintain the following information in respect of transactions referred to in Rule 3: